abyssalen/legacy-rsfs/README.md

 legacy-rsfs supports BZIP2 and GZIP for compression and decompression.

-Using the same data from above, lets decompress it with GZIP as an example:
+Using the same data from above, let's decompress it with GZIP as an example:
 ```rust
 use legacy-rsfs::compression;
 use legacy-rsfs::filesystem::FileSystem;